ehsanyousefzadehasl/ASM8086/README.md

 Using pipeline method for increasing the performance of processors started to adopted from 8086.
 8085 processor was a non-pipelined one.

 ### Basics
 You can see the following codes by clicking on them.
-Use a emu8086 to see the registers and other states of the processor to gain a vision on how x86 processors work
+Use the emu8086 emulator to see the registers and other states of the processor to gain a vision on how x86 processors work

 #### 1 - [mov destination, source](01-basic-instructions/01-mov-instruction.asm)